 Whatever the mechanism, Modafinil is one of the commonly-available nootropics that’s already accepted as a cognitive enhancement method by the medical community and governments alike.

-Up above, I told you that Piracetam was one of the most popular “racetam” nootropics.
+Up above, I told you that racetams are popular nootropics.
+Noopept is one of the most popular “dipeptide” nootropics.

 Dipeptides are derived from racetams and have similar effects – including enhanced mental clarity, sharpness, and focus.
 Noopept in particular has some powerful effects.